verrazzano/docs/DEVELOPMENT.md

 hugo server --environment local
 ```

 Access the local Hugo server to see the rendered docs.
-The rendered docs will refresh as edits are made.
+The rendered docs will refresh when you save your edits.

 ```
 open http://localhost:1313